 Closed on: January 1, Shrove Tuesday, December 24/25/31

-The museum at Coburg Castle is not run by the Bavarian Palace Department and can therefore not be visited with the annual season tickets and 14-day tickets.
+The museum at Coburg Castle is not run by the Bavarian Palace Administration and can therefore not be visited with the annual season tickets and 14-day tickets.

 Accessible only in parts